Miaoyuan12138/IS477-Lyca/StatusReport.md

 ## 4) Early Data Quality Notes
 - Missingness:
-  - MH_MeanUnhealthyDays: ~0.36% missing after “Overall” aggregation.
+  - MH_MeanUnhealthyDays: ~0.36% missing after "Overall" aggregation.
   - UnemploymentRate: 0.00% missing.
-  - These low missingness rates indicate good overall data quality.
+  - The low missingness rates indicate good overall data quality.
 For future steps, we will evaluate whether the missing records cluster in particular states or years and decide whether to impute or exclude them.
-- Schema and temporal alignment: We currently join on exact state names, which work well because both datasets follow standard naming conventions.
-For added robustness, we may later map them to FIPS codes to avoid ambiguity.
-Temporal alignment was resolved by computing annual mean unemployment values, corresponding to the yearly BRFSS survey results (field YearStart).
+- Schema and temporal alignment: We join the two datasets using state names.
+This works well because both datasets use standard state names.
+In the future, we may map them to FIPS codes to avoid ambiguity.
+For time alignment, we solved the issue by taking the average unemployment rate for each year.
+This matches the BRFSS survey data, which is also reported by year (using the YearStart field).
 - Potential bias: The BRFSS data are self-reported and survey-based, meaning responses are subject to sampling error and possible under- or over-reporting biases.
 To account for this, we plan to incorporate the confidence intervals provided in the dataset (LowConfidenceLimit and HighConfidenceLimit) during the analysis stage to express uncertainty around estimates.

 ## 5) Ethical/Legal (Module 2)